junebloom/fae/README.md

 # fae
-Main features are:

-- Powerful Entity-Component-System implementation
+A small JS game framework with a clean, simple API.
+Fae's features are:

+- Flexible entity-component-system design
-- Event-driven
+- Event-driven game loop
 - Simple scene switching
+- Can run in the browser or in Node (for multiplayer game servers)
 - Renderer-agnostic, easily integrate with canvas, [pixi](https://github.com/pixijs/pixi.js/), or anything else
 - Tiny (fewer than 150 lines!)
+(2.3kb gzipped)
 - Written in ES6

-The framework is fairly young, so some things are still a bit rough around the edges.

 I encourage you to offer any suggestions (or contributions) for improvements, and of course I would love to see anything that you make!